robjm16/sample_projects_and_articles/ChatGPT_and_LLMs/automating_summary_rearch_tables.md

     prompt = f"""
     A. Can Large Language Models (LLMs) be used for {use_case}?
 Answer Yes or No.
     B. If yes, how can LLMs be utilized for {use_case}?
 Answer in 15 words or less.
 If No, say NA.
     C. What other machine learning algorithms could be suitable for {use_case}?
-Name 1-3 algorithms and very briefly expain each (10 words each maximum).
+Name 1-3 algorithms and very briefly explain each (10 words each maximum).
     ---
     """
     return prompt